Displacement energy of Lagrangian 3-spheres: Introduction

-to determine the Floer cohomology $HF(S; \Lambda(F))$.
-That is, $HF(S; \Lambda(F))=\lbrace 0\rbrace$ if and only if $n^{W}_{2}\neq 0$.
-One could think this invariant is an analogue of the critical point equation of the disk potential function of a monotone Lagrangian torus.
-Recall that geometrically the critical point equation (however, at $0$) of the disk potential function is

-where $n_{\beta}$ is the one-pointed open Gromov-Witten invariant.
-When our Lagrangian is a sphere, the above theorem says that there is also an equation determining the Floer cohomology, in terms of enumerative invariants.
-In this setting the equation happens on the level of $H_{3}(S^{3}; F)$, which is one-dimensional.
-Hence we do not need to weight the enumerative invariants by any homology class.

-So we hope the Welschinger invariants help to compute the Floer cohomology in certain settings, like the one-pointed open Gromov-Witten invariants in the case of toric fibers.
+to determine the Floer cohomology.
+That is, $HF(S; \Lambda(\mathbb{Z}_{2}))\neq\lbrace 0\rbrace$ if $n^{W}_{2}$ is an even number.
+So we hope the Welschinger invariants help us to compute the Floer homology in certain settings, like the one-pointed open Gromov-Witten invariants in the case of toric fibers.
 Moreover, we expect to define similar enumerative equations for Lagrangian submanifolds of general topological type.
-For example, for a Lagrangian $S^{3}\times T^{n}$ we may need both two equations above to determine its Floer cohomology.
-For a Lagrangian submanifold of which the cohomology groups are generated by elements in certain degrees, we may need a system of equations, one in each degree, to determine its Floer cohomology.
+For example, for a Lagrangian $S^{3}\times T^{n}$ we may need both two types of enumerative invariants to determine its Floer homology.